Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Training in the Simulator

 Domain randomization (DR) \cite{tobin2017domain} is a common approach to obtaining a transferrable policy.
 Similar to \cite{gondokaryono2023learning,haiderbhai2024sim2real,ou2024autonomous}, a number of aspects of the simulation are randomized during training to adapt the agent to diverse visual representations and various types of environments.
 Examples of randomized environments are shown in Fig.~\ref{fig:random_envs}.

-\textbf{Visual appearance\;} Visual aspects, including object colors, lighting, and camera pose are randomized in the simulation.
+\textbf{Visual appearance\;} Visual aspects, including object colors, lighting, and camera pose, are randomized in the simulation.
 After setting up the real-world configuration, as will be discussed in Section~\ref{sec:experiments}, camera images are obtained from the real world.
 Based on the real-world images, the initial colors of various simulated objects are decided.
-During training, the object colors are randomly chosen from a range centering the initial values in the HSV color space.
+During training, the object colors are randomly chosen from a range centered on the initial values in the HSV color space.
 The objects with randomized colors include the Suction/Irrigator, the tissue in the container, the fluid, and the background tabletop.
 Similarly, an estimation of the camera pose in the real world is used to provide an initial value in the simulator, based on which randomness is added to the 3D position and 3 rotational angles during training.
 A directional light is used in the simulator, and its pose is randomized in a similar manner.
 The intensity and shadow strength of the light are also uniformly randomized within a specified range.

 \textbf{Task variation\;} Moreover, we would like the agent to be able to handle a wide variety of task variations, such as with different tissue shapes and different blood locations.
-Following our previous work \cite{ou2024autonomous}, the tissue shape is randomly generated using a B\'ezier surface by manipulating the control point locations.
+Following previous work \cite{ou2024autonomous}, the tissue shape is randomly generated using a B\'ezier surface by manipulating the control point locations.
 The robot's initial joint positions are randomized according to a pre-defined range that roughly places the EE randomly above the container.
 For both irrigation and suction tasks, we randomize the initial amount of blood or liquid added to the scene.
 As discussed in Section~\ref{sec:learning_envs}, the blood is split into different blocks dropped from different initial locations for the suction task.

 \textbf{Physics\;} Similar to \cite{ou2024autonomous}, we additionally randomize the physics properties, such as the cohesion and viscosity parameters of the irrigation liquid in the irrigation task and the liquid in the suction task.
-This provides diverse fluid behavior when irrigating and suctioning.
+This provides diverse fluid behavior when irrigating and suctioning, and helps bridge the gap between simulation and real-world dynamics.